maxh/maxheinritz.com/_posts/2026-03-07-after-abundance.md

 The vision is seductive.
 Food, energy, computation, education, medicine—all becoming dramatically cheaper, perhaps approaching free.
 Humanity transitions from a civilization organized around scarcity to one constrained only by imagination.

-But "a world of abundance" does not mean "everyone gets what they want all the time."
+But what "a world of abundance" does not mean "everyone gets what they want all the time."
 It means everyone gets stuff.
 [And much of what people want is not stuff.](/posts/the-last-finite-resource.html)

 ## Positional goods

 Economist Fred Hirsch made this point in 1976 in _Social Limits to Growth_.
 Many of the things people value are what he calls "positional goods": inherently scarce goods and services whose access is mediated by relative standing.
 As Hirsch wrote: "An individual can improve his capacity to acquire scenic property by improving his position in the income and wealth distribution, that is, by getting richer vis-à-vis his fellows.
 The same result will not be achieved if he gets richer along with his fellows."

-Housing in the right neighborhood.
-A spot in the best-performing school district.
+Coastal property near a major city.
+A house in the top school district.
 A desirable partner.
 Social and political influence.
-A respected career.
+An esteemed career.
 These cannot be manufactured into abundance... the supply of "being above average" is fixed by definition.

 ## The historical pattern